dashpay/docs-platform/docs/tutorials/tui/index.md

 If you select or create a strategy, you are taken to the following screen.
 Here you can manage the selected strategy.

+- "Start identities" is the number of identities present at the start of your strategy - it is recommended to have a sufficient number of identities.
+See the end of the [strategy guide](https://www.dash.org/blog/strategy-tests-usage-guide/) for suggestions
 - "Start contract" is the number of contracts at the start of your strategy
-- "start identities" is the number of identity present at the start" - it is recommended to have a sufficient number of identities.
-See the end of the [strategy guide](https://www.dash.org/blog/strategy-tests-usage-guide/)
-- "identitiy inserts" is the number of identity inserted per block during the runtime of the strategy.
+- "Identitiy inserts" is the number of identities inserted per block during the runtime of the strategy
-- "operations" let you define the actions triggered during the runtime of the strategy.
+- "Operations" let you define the actions triggered during the runtime of the strategy

 ![](./img/TUI-13.png)

-### adding operations to a strategy
+### Adding operations to a strategy

-If you select "operations", you will be presented with the following screen.
+If you select "Operations", you will be presented with the following screen.

 Remember that when adding a number of operations to the strategy, it is the number of operation *per block*.
 If the strategy runs for 12 blocks, and 5 operations are defined in the strategy, it will total to 5 operations each block for 12 blocks = 60 operations.

-- "add" lets you add specific documents, identity topups, key adds,... a specified number of time per block as shown in the second screenshot below
+- "Add" lets you add specific documents, identity topups, key adds,... a specified number of time per block as shown in the second screenshot below
-- "register x documents to all contracts" will register x document each block to every contract that has been created in the strategy so far.
+- "Register x documents to all contracts" will register x document each block to every contract that has been created in the strategy so far.
 Adding 3 documents to 4 contracts will result to 12 documents being added per block.
-This includes both "start contracts" and contracts added by the "add" option thereabove.
+This includes both "start contracts" and contracts added by the "add" option.

 ![](./img/TUI-28.png)

-the "add" screen:
+"Add" screen:

 ![](./img/TUI-29.png)